louisphilipmarcoux/rill-json/README.md

 ### **3\.
 Serializing Data (Stringify)**

-You can also use rill-json to create JSON strings from your own Rust data using the 'JsonValue' enum.
+You can also use rill-json to create JSON strings from your own Rust data using the `JsonValue` enum.

     use rill_json::{JsonValue, JsonNumber};
     use std::collections::BTreeMap; // Use BTreeMap to match the lib's implementation